 Explore over 300 member properties ranging from the smallest New England country inns to the most exclusive hotels and resorts, state by state.

 Discover the great natural beauty of this region, and rewind to sweeter times as you travel along New England’s picturesque back roads.
-This tour puts you off the beaten track where you’ll avoid crowds and have all the country stores and village diners to yourself.
+This self driving, road trip tour puts you off the beaten track where you’ll avoid crowds and have all the country stores and village diners to yourself.

 There’s no doubt that Boston is one of America’s leading cities.
 Educational, scientific, and medical industries all thrive here.
 On top of that, Boston is compact and fairly walkable by American standards.
 An especially prime strolling area is the Boston Common which has acres of green space, lakes, live music, and a golden-domed State House.
 Get a dose of rich American history when you stop by Faneuil Hall and Quincy Market.
 Last but not least, tour the world’s largest floating wooden warship (USS Constitution) that sits anchored in Boston Harbor.
 We recommend spending at least two nights in Boston.
 Here are some places to stay in Boston.

 Explore the parts of the city that you missed yesterday.
 Make sure to taste some fresh seafood!
 More ideas here.